LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Florist.md

 ## Behavior

-Bree-land Florist will wander stand in their stall when not selling goods.
+Bree-land Florist will stand in their stall when not selling goods.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment